hse7771/btc-price-bot/README.md

 - **Timecodes** are included in the video description for quick navigation to main features.

-Together, these facets reflect a professional approach to software development — from initial design and coding standards to scalable deployment and maintenance.
-This project demonstrates comprehensive skills in backend development, API integration, and system design.
+Together, these facets reflect a professional approach to software development — from initial design and coding standards to scalable deployment and ongoing maintenance.
+This project demonstrates comprehensive skills in backend development, API integration, system architecture, continuous integration and deployment (CI/CD), and modern cloud hosting (using AWS).

 ---